ciotlosm/lovelace-thermostat-dark-card/home-setter/README.md

 # Home setter card

-A card that lets you choose a different homepage to be the default on the current device.
+A card that lets you choose a different homepage to be the default on the current browser.

 ## Options